OussamaBouaziz/Task_NER/README.md

 Focus on the the paragraph "Simple API".

-Pull the pom, .class and .java to your repository.
+Pull the .class and .java files to your repository and copy them in a new repository which you name src (for source)

 Set the source directory consequently.

+    File > Project Structure

+    Under Project Settings > Modules

+    Under 'Sources' tab, right-click on 'src' folder and select 'Sources'.

+    Apply changes.

 Use the following command line :